Natashina/Pewlett-Hackard-Analysis/README.md

 ### Pewlett-Hackard-Analysis

-# 1. Number of retiring employees by Title.
+# 1. Number of retiring employees by Title

 In order to get the table with retiring employees at first I've referred to the conceptual diagramm or ERD.